Top 10 IT Best Practices To Adopt Right Now

 IT Best Practice #9 – Maximize Business Continuity

-Forward-thinking companies want to grow and can’t afford to suffer disruptions, especially avoidable ones.
+Forward-thinking companies grow by maximizing business continuity and minimizing disruptions, especially avoidable ones.

 If your organization were to suffer a catastrophic event like a flood, data breach, or fire, would you be able to continue operations?